-ML and Data Science depth providing answers before you scale
+ML Feasibility Consulting and Data Science support before you scale

-Artifiscale helps technical teams validate ML and LLM opportunities through structured experimentation, applied data science, and product-aware prototype work that leads to better go / no-go decisions.
+Artifiscale helps technical teams validate ML and LLM opportunities through structured experimentation, applied Data Science, benchmarking, and prototype recommendations.

 Best fit for CTOs, ML leads, Heads of Data, and Technical Founders who have a concrete opportunity but not enough spare senior bandwidth to validate it properly.